mololab/json-translator/README.md

 - [ ] Make "--" dynamically adjustable (placeholder of not translated ones).

+- [ ] Update name -> prefix in CLI / Ability to pass empty to prefix in CLI (better for autonomous tasks)

+- [ ] `--prettyPrint` to CLI which will print json in a pretty way

 ## License

 **_@parvineyvazov/json-translator_** will be available under the [MIT license](LICENSE).